A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Symbolic and Logical Data

 Even when a generated reasoning trace yields a correct final answer, the logical coherence and faithfulness of intermediate steps are critical.
 A model that reaches the right answer without valid reasoning introduces spurious patterns and unreliable supervision.

-\paragraph{Faithfulness.} Let $c_i = [c_{i,1},\dots,c_{i,T_i}]$ be the chain of thought for example $i$.
+\paragraph{Faithfulness.} Let $c_i = [c_{i,1},\dots,c_{i,T_i}]$ be the chain-of-thought for example $i$.
 A step verifier $f_{\text{step}}$ checks each step.
 This verifier could be a symbolic executor in formal domains or an inference based entailment checker for natural language.
 It evaluates each step as follows:

 The step validity rate is defined by the following equation: